About the Author

 Throughout the lifespan, we are all faced with many different kinds of transitions in all areas of our lives.
 Whether it is moving through different educational stages, beginning or changing employment, entering into friendships or romantic relationships, or moving into independent or supported living environments, all require some level of executive functioning, social skills, emotional regulation, and general flexibility.
-For individuals with Asperger/autism profiles, developing these skills and successfully navigating certain transitions may require additional support.
-LifeMAP coaches meet clients where they are and work on these skills in the context of their clients’ lives to ensure that they are developing strategies to meet their individual needs and circumstances.
+For Autistic individuals, developing these skills and successfully navigating certain transitions may require additional support with counselors or life coaches.
+For instance, AANE’s LifeMAP coaches meet clients where they are and work on these skills in the context of their clients’ lives to ensure that they are developing strategies to meet their individual needs and circumstances.

 Self-Discovery and Goal Setting

 The first step in supporting any Autistic client through a transition is to work with that individual to help them identify their needs and strengths, as well as their hopes and fears.
 This process sometimes shows when the client’s thoughts about the worst case and the reality of the worst case are not aligned.
 One LifeMAP coach reflected, “We have clients who enter ‘intentional’ and ‘unintentional’ transitions.
 From the beginning of the conversation, we start prepping with the ‘why’ and the ‘how.’
 We talk about the positive aspects that can help the client keep their eyes on the prize.
 We then do a ‘worst fears’ overview and usually a reality check on how likely – or not – the feared events are to happen.
 We finally develop strategies, especially self-advocacy and identifying an ally, for the most likely obstacles.”